SomethingNew71/UltraLog/README.md

 1. Launch UltraLog
 2. Click "Select a file" or drag and drop a log file onto the window
-3. Select channels from the left panel to visualize
+3. Select channels from the right panel to visualize (click to toggle)
 4. Use the timeline scrubber or click on the chart to navigate
+5. Use playback controls to animate through the data at various speeds
+6. Configure unit preferences via the **Units** menu (temperature, pressure, speed, etc.)
-5. Enable "Cursor Tracking" in View Options to keep the cursor centered while scrubbing
+7. Enable "Cursor Tracking" in View Options to keep the cursor centered while scrubbing
+8. Enable "Color Blind Mode" in View Options for accessible colors

 ### Supported File Types